anotherrachel/TechnicalWritingLearning/README.md

 # Technical Writing Learning Path

-This learning path designed to provide you with some comprehensive knowledge about technical writing, including tutorials to help you get started.
+This learning path designed to provide you with some comprehensive knowledge about technical writing.

 You don't necessarily need to follow the path.
 Neither do you need to read all of these materials.
 Read whichever topic intrigues or confuses you first, and keep reading if you have further doubts.

+For beginners, it's recommended to pick one [course](#courses) to follow along.

 > **Note:**
 >